-Rider education is one part of a comprehensive motorcycle safety program supported by the Department of Motor Vehicles and administered by the Motorcycle Safety Foundation (MSF).
+Rider education is one part of a comprehensive motorcycle safety program supported by the Department of Motor Vehicles.
 To locate the Motorcycle Safety Foundation Rider Course nearest you, call MSF at 1-800-446-9227, or visit the NYS Motorcycle Safety Program web site at http://www.nysmsp.org/ .

 Motorcycle Safety Foundation: Motorcycle Rider Courses